 Notes about this immersion:

-This immersion is closed to students majoring in imaging science or physics.
+This immersion is closed to students majoring in physics.

-The program code for Physics Immersion is PHYSICS-IM.
+The plan code for Physics Immersion is PHYSICS-IM.

 This is a course in calculus-based physics for science and engineering majors.
 Topics include kinematics, planar motion, Newton's Laws, gravitation, work and energy, momentum and impulse, conservation laws, systems of particles, rotational motion, static equilibrium, mechanical oscillations and waves, and data presentation/analysis.
 The course is taught in a workshop format that integrates the material traditionally found in separate lecture and laboratory courses.
 (Prerequisites: C- or better in MATH-181 or equivalent course.
 Co-requisites: MATH-182 or equivalent course.)
 Lec/Lab 6 (Fall, Spring).

 This course is a continuation of PHYS-211, University Physics I. Topics include electrostatics, Gauss' law, electric field and potential, capacitance, resistance, DC circuits, magnetic field, Ampere's law, inductance, and geometrical and physical optics.
 The course is taught in a lecture/workshop format that integrates the material traditionally found in separate lecture and laboratory courses.
 (Prerequisites: (PHYS-211 or PHYS-211A or PHYS-206 or PHYS-216) or (MECE-102, MECE-103 and MECE-205) and (MATH-182 or MATH-172 or MATH-182A) or equivalent courses.
 Grades of C- or better are required in all prerequisite courses.)
 Lec/Lab 6 (Fall, Spring).